ysyk2021/the-role-of-creativity-encouraging-innovation-and-risk-taking-in-advocacy-groups/src/chapter-3-1.md

-Chapter: Identifying Obstacles to Creativity in Advocacy
+Identifying Obstacles to Creativity in Advocacy
 ========================================================

 Introduction